yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 >    - *"I certify that I am not using this tool for commercial purposes."*: `Yes`
 >    - *"Flexynesis plot"*: `Dimensionality reduction`
 >        - {% icon param-file %} *"Predicted labels"*: `table` (output of **Sort** {% icon tool %})
+>        - {% icon param-file %} *"Embeddings"*: `job.embeddings_test` (output of **Extract dataset** {% icon tool %})
 >        - *"Column in the labels file to use for coloring the points in the plot"*: `Column: 5`
 >        - *"Transformation method"*: `UMAP`
 >
 {: .hands_on}

-## Longer training
+# Longer training

 In reality, hyperparameter optimization should run for multiple steps so that the parameter search space is large enough to find a good set.
-However, for demonstration purposes, we only run it for 5 steps here.
+However, for demonstration purposes, we only run it for 5 steps here:
+- *"Number of iterations for hyperparameter optimization."*: `5`

 > <hands-on-title> Flexynesis </hands-on-title>
 >